sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

 Install on a fresh Apple Mac M1:

 1. Install Homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 2. Install latest NodeJS LTS (and npm).
-Either download it from [nodejs.org](https://nodejs.org/en/) or install using Homebrew:
+Either download it from [nodejs.org](https://nodejs.org/en/) or install using Homebrew (if you install using Homebrew, make sure you follow the instructions and add NodeJS and npm to your PATH):
     `brew install node@20`
 3. Make sure you can install using *npm* without using sudo.
 Checkout [Sindre Sorhus guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md).
 4. Install ffmpeg